Health

 How much weight should I gain during pregnancy?

-Is it safe to try to lose weight during pregnancy?
+Is it safe to diet during pregnancy?

-What happens if I gain too much weight during pregnancy?
+What if I am gaining too much weight?

-Are the weight gain recommendations different for twin pregnancies?
+Are the guidelines different for twins?